 In reality, I was a crying ball of stress (made photo-ready by a magnificent makeup artist & waterproof everything), Rick was furious and our loved ones who scrimped and saved for months didn’t get the resort vacation they paid for.

-As I continue to grow as a blogger, I’m doing my best to present the whole picture with less emphasis on perfection and more emphasis on reality.
+As I continue to grow as a blogger, I’m doing my best to present the whole picture with less emphasis on perfection.

 It’s easy to get away from authenticity in the social media realm, where we often present stylized, filtered, sometimes unrealistic images of ourselves, our DIY projects, our brunches and our travels.
 I don’t want to be that person, and I really don’t want to perpetuate a myth that all weddings are picture perfect and Pinterest-ready, so I’m making a particular effort now to say,